iris-connect/iris-documentation/connect_your_app_to_IRIS/Connect_App_to_IRIS_certificate.md

 4. Accept some terms and conditions

 ## Request the certificate
 To request the certificate, you, the certificate applicant, must email the IRIS rollout team (rollout@iris-gateway.de).
-We recommend securing all email communication using [PGP or S/MIME (TODO: upload)]().
+We recommend securing all email communication using [PGP or S/MIME](https://github.com/iris-connect/iris-documentation/blob/main/send_secure_email_to_iris/README_secure_email.md).

 The certificate applicant is always a natural person who submits a certificate request either on behalf of himself or on behalf of a legal entity for which he is authorized to represent.

 Please provide this information in your email:
 1. A certificate request as a CSR file.
 See [here](https://github.com/iris-connect/iris-documentation/blob/main/connect_your_app_to_IRIS/technical_details/app_onboarding.md) how to generate it.
 2. Your personal identification information (full name, birthdate and address according to your ID card, passport or residence permit)
 3. If you request on behalf of a legal entity (e.g., GmbH, e.V., Ltd.), you must proof your right to represent (Vertretungsberechtigung).
-Therefore, you can use this [power of attorney template (TODO: create template)]( ).
+For example, you can use a power of attorney for this purpose.
 It must be signed by an individual who is authorized to represent the organization and whose identity can be verified and validated based on publicly available information (see below).

 ## Validation
 The IRIS CA operator must validate the claimed identity and, if applicable, your right to represent.